GT-IDEaS/SkillsWorkshop2017/Week05/README.md

 `./a1`

 The same process is done for all other assignments.

 Now, we will discuss each assignment and how to complete it.
 Assignment submission will be done entirely through Github.
 Create a file, `writeup.pdf`, which will contain all necessary workup.
+Include this file in the `Week05` directory.
  Each assignment should correspond to a section in your writeup.
 To complete the project, you will push your `writeup.pdf` file and all code alterations.

 1. Assignment 1 is an introductory program containing "Hello World" for OpenMP.
 The program is already